Felonies in Missouri

 Class B Felony Missouri

-The second most serious felony Missouri classification is a Class B felony.
-For a Class B felony Missouri, the court can impose a minimum of five years in prison and a maximum of 15 years.
+The second most serious felony classification is a Class B felony.
+For Class B felonies Missouri, the court can impose a minimum of five years in prison and a maximum of 15 years.

 Class A Felony Missouri

 In Missouri, a Class A felony carries the most severe range of punishment.
-The authorized sentence for a Class A felony Missouri is a minimum of ten years in prison and a maximum of 30 years or life in prison.
+The authorized sentence for a Class A felony is a minimum of ten years in prison and a maximum of 30 years or life imprisonment.

 If you have been charged with a crime in Missouri and would like a personal evaluation of your case to understand what type of conviction you may be up against, don’t hesitate to contact a dedicated Missouri criminal defense attorney at The DWI & Criminal Law Center.